Monsanto rejects Bayer's sweetened offer, open to talks

 Bayer argued last week that it had comprehensively addressed Monsanto's questions about financing and regulatory matters and said it was prepared to make certain commitments to regulators, if required, to complete a deal.

-Henderson Global Investors HGGH.L, an investor in Bayer, has called for a vote on the proposed takeover of Monsanto, which it said threatened the long-term strength of the German company.
+Henderson Global Investors, an investor in Bayer, has called for a vote on the proposed takeover of Monsanto, which it said threatened the long-term strength of the German company.
 Some other Bayer investors have also expressed concerns the company may overpay to secure a deal.

-Monsanto Chief Executive Hugh Grant said last month that his company was in talks with Bayer and other companies in its sector about "alternative strategic options."
-He did not name the other companies, but Reuters has previously reported that Monsanto had discussed a business combination with BASF SE (BAYGn.DE).

 The seeds and agrochemicals industry has been jolted by several large deals in the past year as low crop prices and belt-tightening by farmers pressured earnings.